avrae/avrae/docs/automation_ref.rst

     .. attribute:: stacking

-        *optional, default false* - If true and another effect with the same name is found on the target, instead of overwriting, add a child effect with name ``{name} x{count}`` and no description, duration, concentration, attacks, or buttons.
+        *optional, default false* - If true, first stack will create root effect with everything but the passive effects, and then each stack will add a child effect with name ``{name} x{count}`` with only the passive effects.
+If the root effect has automation, targeting its children will instead target the children of each stack.

     .. attribute:: save_as

         *optional, default None* - If supplied, saves an :class:`IEffectMetaVar` to the automation runtime, which can be used in another IEffect's ``parent`` key to set its parent to this effect.
 Must be a valid identifier.
+If saving a stacking effect, this identifier will always refer to the stack and not the root.

     .. attribute:: parent